camow7/angular-google-places/README.md

 ## Demo

-You can test the app live here: https://angular-google-places.stackblitz.io
+You can test the app live here.
+It's filtered to cities so enter a city and it should start guessing what you mean: https://angular-google-places.stackblitz.io

 ## Setup